LiubovSobolevskaya/SVG-Logo-Maker/README.md

 ```
 npm install
 ```
-## Example of logo created by this program
+## Example of a logo created by this program
 ![logo](examples/logo_example.svg)

 ## Author Info